LightBlueStuff24/BDLang/README.md

 # bdlang

+A interpreter based language. currently only runnable in shell commands.

 Define a variable using the following structures (currently only numbers are supported.
 Soon string values will also be supported.)
 ```
 define variableName = value;